schonsnatan/SAP-Datasphere-and-SAP-SAC-Project/README.md

     - Visualization: A pie or bar chart breaking down revenue by payment methods (e.g., Bank Transfer, PayPal, Credit Card).
     - Purpose: Analyze customer payment preferences to enhance checkout processes and payment options.

-## End-to-End Integration

-This project demonstrates the seamless integration between SAP Datasphere and SAP Analytics Cloud:

-1. SAP Datasphere:

-    - Handles data ingestion, transformation, and modeling.
-    - Python scripts allow for advanced transformations like Profit and DiscountAmount calculations.

-2. SAP Analytics Cloud (SAC):

-    - Provides a platform for consuming the transformed data and presenting it through interactive dashboards.

 ## Filters for the Report:

 - Available Filters: